Kunal-Pere/AWS_Multi-region-Project/README.md

      sudo apt update -y
 #### Step 3 :-

-As per given task we need to replicate the instance in the US-West-2(Oregon) region hence we need to create image of this us-east-1 region instance and once the image create follow the below steps.
+As per given task we need to replicate the instance in the US-West-2(Oregon) region hence we need to create image of this us-east-1 region instance and once the image create then follow the below steps.

     1) Go to AMI section.
     2) Select that created image.
-    3) Go to Action button
+    3) Go to Action button.
-    4) select copy AMI
+    4) select copy AMI.

-    Now we have to copy our image in required region which is us-west-2 (oregon) and give name to that AMI.
+    Now we have to copy our image in required region which is us-west-2 (Oregon) and give name to that AMI.

+#### Step 4 :-

+Now got to us-west-2(Oregon) region and follow the below steps.

+     1) Go to AMI section.
+     2) Select copied AMI.
+     3) Click on launch instance from AMI.